An Evening With

-Bimbo’s 365 Club is committed to producing safe events.
-The City and County of San Francisco has mandated all patrons attending events at Bimbo’s 365 Club on or after 9/15 are required to show proof of full vaccination (must be 2 weeks past final dose).
+Another Planet Entertainment and Bimbo’s 365 Club are committed to producing safe events.
+Per the City and County of San Francisco mandate, all patrons attending events at Bimbo’s 365 Club are required to show proof of full vaccination AND if eligible, vaccine booster administered at least one week prior to the event.
 Masks are also required.
+For more information, visit our Health & Safety page.

 * Policy is subject to change.